← Back to Research

 Through extensive testing, I discovered critical parameter thresholds that determine multi-GPU viability:

-Parameter Range Multi-GPU Recommendation Reasoning
+Parameter Range Recommendation Reasoning

 < 1M params Never beneficial Communication overhead > computation time